fagan2888/ada-project/README.md

 A demo can be found [here](http://52.174.16.86:5000/)

+## Structure
+* Run the crawler to get matches
+* Run the feature generating code on spark to generate features out of the matches
+* Train the Model (Neural Network) on the features
+* Reuse the trained model on the server

 ##Abstract
   This project will crawl publicly available **League of Legends** match information using the Riot api and apply a 2-step process to it.
 Firstly, we will extract player features.
 Secondly, we will feed them to a neural network predicting the winning chance in a new match based on the players' features and the role they will be playing.
   The features retained during the tuning of the model will be made available and visualized on a player page to show relevant information.